pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 10) Create a virtual network link to resolve AKS private endpoint from HUB vnet.

 Fetch the node group of the AKS cluster, and save it in an environment variable.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 NODE_GROUP=$(az aks show --resource-group $SPOKE_RG --name $AKS_CLUSTER_NAME-${STUDENT_NAME} --query nodeResourceGroup -o tsv)
 ````
-Fetch the AKS DNS zone name.
+11) Fetch the AKS DNS zone name.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 DNS_ZONE_NAME=$(az network private-dns zone list --resource-group $NODE_GROUP --query "[0].name" -o tsv)

 ````
-Fetch the ID of the HUB virtual network.
+12) Fetch the ID of the HUB virtual network.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 HUB_VNET_ID=$(az network vnet show -g $HUB_RG -n $HUB_VNET_NAME --query id --output tsv)
 ````
-Create a virtual network link between the hub virtual network and the AKS private DNS zone, that was created for the AKS cluster.
+13) Create a virtual network link between the hub virtual network and the AKS private DNS zone, that was created for the AKS cluster.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network private-dns link vnet create --name "hubnetdnsconfig" --registration-enabled false --resource-group $NODE_GROUP --virtual-network $HUB_VNET_ID --zone-name $DNS_ZONE_NAME
 ````

-Validate your deployment in the Azure portal.
+14) Validate your deployment in the Azure portal.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

-11) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.
+15) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-12) Once logged in, click on **Resource groups** to view all of your resource groups in your subscription.
+16) Once logged in, click on **Resource groups** to view all of your resource groups in your subscription.
 You should have 3 RGs which you have created,**MC_rg-spoke_private-aks-xxxx_swedencentral**, **rg-hub** and **rg-spoke**

 > [!Note]
 > MC_rg-spoke_private-aks-xxxx_swedencentral is a resource group automatically created when deploying an AKS cluster.
 It is used by Azure to manage resources for the cluster, this particular resource group is also known as Node group.

 ![Screenshot](images/resourcegroups.jpg)

-13) Verify that a virtual network link exists between the Hub and spoke to enable the jumpbox to resolve the AKS domain name and access the cluster.
+17) Verify that a virtual network link exists between the Hub and spoke to enable the jumpbox to resolve the AKS domain name and access the cluster.
 Select the node group called **MC_rg-spoke_private-aks-xxxxx_swedencentral**

-14) Select the **Private DNS zone**.
+18) Select the **Private DNS zone**.
-15) On your left hand side menu, under **Settings** click on **Virtual network links**.
+19) On your left hand side menu, under **Settings** click on **Virtual network links**.

-16) Validate that there is a link name called **hubnetdnsconfig** and the link status is set to **Completed** and the virtual network is set to **Hub_VNET**.
+20) Validate that there is a link name called **hubnetdnsconfig** and the link status is set to **Completed** and the virtual network is set to **Hub_VNET**.

 ![Screenshot](images/virtualnetworklinks.jpg)

-17) On the top menu click **Resource groups** and choose **rg-spoke** from the resource group list.
+21) On the top menu click **Resource groups** and choose **rg-spoke** from the resource group list.

-18) Click on the AKS resource called private-aks-<YOUR STUDENT NAME>.
+22) Click on the AKS resource called private-aks-<YOUR STUDENT NAME>.
 Verify that the Private cluster is set to Enabled.

 ![Screenshot](images/aksoverviewprivatecluster.jpg)

-19) Verify AKS control plane connectivity.
+23) Verify AKS control plane connectivity.

 In this section we will verify that we are able to connect to the AKS cluster from the jumpbox, firstly we need to connect to the cluster successfully and secondly we need to verify that the kubernetes client is able to communicate with the AKS control plane from the jumpbox.

-20) Select resource group **rg-hub** where the Jumpbox has been deployed.
+24) Select resource group **rg-hub** where the Jumpbox has been deployed.

-21) Within your resource group, find and click on the virtual machine called **Jumpbox VM**.
+25) Within your resource group, find and click on the virtual machine called **Jumpbox VM**.

-22) In the left-hand side menu, under  **Connect** section, select **Bastion**.
+26) In the left-hand side menu, under  **Connect** section, select **Bastion**.

-23) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.
+27) Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.

-24) Once successfully logged in to the jumbox you need to install a few tools
+28) Once successfully logged in to the jumbox you need to install a few tools

+:cloud **Run the following commands in the jumpbox terminal:**

 ````bash
 #!/bin/bash